nnnsyyy/ADA_Project/README.md

 **Abstract**

 In this project, we would like to detect movement patterns within Switzerland, in particular event detection and identify popular destinations.
 To accomplish this task we will make use of geolocated tweets in the Swiss area.
-In a previous work, it has been shown that social media data can be exploited to extract urban movement patterns [1].
+In a previous work, it has been shown that social media data can be exploited to extract urban movement patterns [Extracting Urban Patterns from Location-based Social Networks][1].
 We would like to apply similar techniques to Switzerland as a whole.
 Some patterns that we are considering to analyze include:

 1. _Highly concentrated activity due to an event (concert, show, festival, sporting event)_
 2. _Concentrated activity at locations over time (or during the weekend / a particular season) due to a popular/touristic site_